iterative/dvc.org/static/docs/commands-reference/status.md

-DVC determines data and code files to compare by analyzing all stage files in the current workspace (`--all-branches` and `--all-tags` in the `cloud` mode compare multiple wokspaces - across all branches or tags).
+DVC determines data and code files to compare by analyzing all stage files in the current workspace (`--all-branches` and `--all-tags` in the `cloud` mode compare multiple workspaces - across all branches or tags).
 The comparison can be limited to one or more stages by listing the stage file(s) as `targets`.
 Changes are reported only against the named target stage or stages.
 When combined with the `--with-deps` option, a search is made for changes in other stages that